Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Action Execution

-Action execution is the stage where a personalized agent realizes decisions through concrete operations in the external environment and closes the loop with execution feedback \cite{shen2024llm,kim2024understanding}.
-Unlike purely task-centric execution, this layer must ground actions in user-specific constraints and preferences, and remain adaptive when tools or environments produce unexpected outcomes.
-We organize personalized action execution into two stages: a \textit{Pre-action Stage} that selects and parameterizes actions under user-conditioned constraints, and a \textit{Post-action Stage} that leverages execution signals for recovery and preference-consistent outcome realization.
+Action execution is the stage at which a PLA realizes decisions through concrete operations in external environments and receives feedback from execution outcomes \cite{shen2024llm,kim2024understanding}.
+Unlike purely task-centric execution, personalized execution must ground actions in user-specific constraints and preferences, while remaining adaptive when tools or environments produce unexpected outcomes.
+We organize personalized action execution into two stages: a \textit{pre-action stage} that selects and parameterizes actions under user-conditioned constraints, and a \textit{post-action stage} that leverages execution signals for recovery and preference-consistent outcome realization.